markcraig/ching/README.md

 # ching
-Ask a question, get a hexagram with commentary
+Ask the Oracle; get a hexagram with commentary.

-This is a rewrite in JavaScript and Bootstrap of something I apparently wrote in early February 2005.
+This is a rewrite in JavaScript and Bootstrap of something I originally wrote using Perl.

+From the `README` uploaded on February 6, 2005:

 > Because I never have three coins to throw...
 >